team-p-fall-24/live-streaming-system/README.md

 ## Prerequisite and Installation

-Built and tested with Python 3.12 and FFmpeg version 7.0.2_1
+Python 3.12 and FFmpeg version 7.1

 ### Required Libraries